-I enjoy taking the long route, having a bit of a meander and a good look around, watching the views, admiring the wildlife and stopping for a drink before getting to where I want to be.
+I enjoy taking the long route, having a bit of a meander and a good look around, watching the views, admiring the wildlife and maybe even stopping for a drink before getting to where I want to be.
 That is why, whilst I always dreamed of working in the travel industry, I come to it from a career in journalism.

 After a stint of travelling and finishing my degree at Leeds University I trained as a multi-media journalist and have since worked in some of the country's busiest newsrooms.
 In 2011, when various parts of the BBC relocated to Salford, my husband and I settled in Buxton.
 Now, with two small children in tow, I am at last combining my love of travel with journalism.
 Promoting New Zealand and extolling its beauty through blogs, press releases and at trade shows is a lot fun!